MuRAR: A Simple and Effective Multimodal Retrieval and Answer Refinement Framework for Multimodal Question Answering: Human Evaluation

 \subsection{Evaluation Schema}

-The annotators were asked to rate each multi-modal output on a 5-point Likert scale (1 being lowest, 5 being highest) for the following metrics, which were adapted from \cite{pradeep2024convkgyarnspinningconfigurablescalable}:
+The annotators were asked to rate each multimodal answer on a 5-point Likert scale (1 being lowest, 5 being highest) for the following metrics, which were adapted from \cite{pradeep2024convkgyarnspinningconfigurablescalable}:

-\begin{itemize} \item \textbf{Usefulness:} This metric measures the extent to which multi-modal elements contribute to the user's comprehension of the text content.
-High scores indicate that the multi-modal output provides valuable additional information, clarifies complex concepts, or illustrates key points in ways that significantly aid understanding. \item \textbf{Readability:} This assesses how well the multi-modal elements are integrated with the text, considering factors such as placement, size, and formatting.
-High scores indicate seamless integration that enhances the overall reading experience. \item \textbf{Relevance:} This measures how closely the multi-modal elements relate to the content of the text.
-High scores indicate that the multi-modal output directly supports or illustrates the textual content. \end{itemize}
+\begin{itemize}[noitemsep,wide,topsep=10pt] \item \textbf{Usefulness:} This metric measures the extent to which multimodal elements contribute to the user's comprehension of the text content.
+High scores indicate that the multimodal output provides valuable additional information, clarifies complex concepts, or illustrates key points in ways that significantly aid understanding. \item \textbf{Readability:} This assesses how well the multimodal elements are integrated with the text, considering factors such as placement, size, and formatting.
+High scores indicate seamless integration that enhances the overall reading experience. \item \textbf{Relevance:} This measures how closely the multimodal elements relate to the content of the text.
+High scores indicate that the multimodal output directly supports or illustrates the textual content. \end{itemize}

-After rating the multi-modal outputs, annotators were asked to indicate their overall preference between the text-only version, the multi-modal version, or if they found them equally effective (``Same'').
+After rating the multimodal answers, annotators were asked to indicate their overall preference between the text-only version, the multimodal version, or if they found them equally effective (``Same'').